Thousands of people travel to the US on J-1 visas every year.

 A lot of J-1 holders in the US are due tax refunds for a variety of reasons, such as if they overpaid tax.

-You can easily prepare your tax return online with Sprintax Returns – we’re the go-to online tax filing software for nonresident aliens.
+You can easily prepare your tax return online with Sprintax Returns – we’re the go-to online tax software for J-1 visa holders.

 The amount of time it will take to receive your refund depends.
 After all, tax return processing time for paper tax returns by the IRS is usually around 4-6 weeks from the moment when the tax return is received by them.